RasmusHildebrandt/DeepDocking_PBS_adjustable_threads/README.md

 # Adapted DeepDocking protocol for PBS-type HPC schedulers adjustable for the number of threads permissable with the users hardware configuration
 This is an adaptation of the original DeepDocking protocol developed by Gentile et al. 2022 [1,2], made under the MIT license agreement.

 This adapted protocol is made for automated fred-based DeepDocking on HPC' with PBS type schedulers.
 It builds on the orignal protocol, by automatically adjusting the computational resources requested to the optimal hardware configuration for the user.
+Still being under development, future versions will include SLURM configurations in addition to the ability to use GLIDE for docking.

 To setup this adapted protocol, the user should first setup a DeepDocking directory, within their home directory, containing the subdiretories as highlighted in figure 1.
 The user should then make a log.txt file containing the desired parameters for running DeepDocking along with information about the users HPC configuration.
 An example of this is shown in the log.txt file within this repository.